opentx/opentx-taranis-manual/radio_menus.md

 ## Radio menus

-A LONG press of the MENU key brings up the mostly self-explanatory radio setup menu:
+A LONG press of the MENU key brings up the radio setup menu:

 ![](images/radio-setup.png)